chris92vr/Galactic-Memory-Game/README.md

 ## Features

-This game was developed thanks to flip class of Javascript's jquery library.
+This game was developed thanks to HTML%, CSS3 asd Javascript's jquery library.
 Once the game is started, the cards are shown for three seconds.
 Once a card is clicked it shows the image with the respective name, if the card clicked later is the same it remains turned over, otherwise it turns over.
 ### Existing Features
 - Start button - allows users to start the game
 - Score - shows the user's current score
 - Restart button - allows the user to restart the game at any time
+- Card matching - each paired card becomes transparent and the name changes to orange
 - End message - shows the user the final result with the respective score

 ### Features Left to Implement